EARLY BIRD DISCOUNTS NOW AVAILABLE

 1hr

 Rolling into Surat Thani, grab your bag and fill up on breakfast.
-Hit the road by van, before sailing out on a scenic boat ride into heart of the sublime Khao Sok National Park.
-The park conserves the largest area of virgin forest in southern Thailand and is teeming with native species, which you'll experience on a wild jungle hike.
+Hit the road by minibus to the sublime Khao Sok National Park, which conserves the largest area of virgin forest in southern Thailand and is teeming with native species.
+You’ll catch a scenic boat ride into the heart of Cheow Lan, a vast lake where karst islands jut out of turquoise waters.
+You’ll trek through the jungle on one of these islands to an amazing viewpoint of the lake.
 At sunset, keep your eyes peeled for wildlife aboard a longtail boat, before bedding down on the lake in your tranquil floating bungalow.

 Day 4